Structure of quantum measurements implementable with one round of classical communication: Examples

 Using a PPT relaxation, one can certify that these states can be perfectly discriminated with PPT measurements.
 In fact, it is easy to see that it can be done with a 1R-LOCC protocol with two bits of communication ($m=4$): Alice and Bob could both perform a computational basis measurement.

 The PPT relaxation, however, does not tell us if this strategy is optimal in the sense that there could be a strategy with $m<4$ that also allows for a perfect discrimination.
-Our SDP hierarchy is able to that this is not the case.
+Our SDP hierarchy can tell that this is not the case.
 In Table~\ref{tab: quart} we show the result of running the \(\text{1R-LOCC}_m\) SDP hierarchy at $k=2$ for the ququart ensemble with different amounts of communication.
-We see that perfect discrimination requires at least two bits of communication ($m>3$) since the upper bound to the success probability at $m=3$ is $0.9623$.
+We see that perfect discrimination requires at least two bits of communication ($m>3$) since the upper bound to the success probability for $m=3$ is $0.9623$.
+Referring to the question (b) of the Introduction, the example of maximally entangled ququart-ququart states nicely showcases how the discrimination success may depend on the quantitative amount of classical information in the measurement.